vinsJ/Proprioo/readme.md

 Well, first of all, you might want to know who I am, right ?

 My name is Vincent.
-I'm a last year student in Engeneering specialized in Data Science and Artificial Intelligence 📊💻 at ESILV.
+I'm a last year student in Engineering specialized in Data Science and Artificial Intelligence 📊💻 at ESILV.

 ## Why Data Science ? 📊